puppetlabs/puppetlabs-apt/README.md

 }
 ```

 When `Exec['apt_update']` is triggered, it generates a `notice`-level message.
-Because the default [logging level for agents](https://puppet.com/docs/puppet/latest/configuration.html#loglevel) is `notice`, this causes the repository update to appear in agent logs.
+Because the default [agent logging level](https://puppet.com/docs/puppet/latest/configuration.html#loglevel) is `notice`, this causes the repository update to appear in agent logs.
 To silence these updates from the default log output, set the [loglevel](https://puppet.com/docs/puppet/latest/metaparameter.html#loglevel) metaparameter for `Exec['apt_update']` above the agent logging level:

 ```puppet
 class { 'apt':